Consistency and Contrast

 For example, imagine you made a bar chart with a single bar that is most important.
 You can keep all other bars consistent, and then use contrast to draw attention to that bar.

-Of course, how you choose your color matters, and if you are interested in learning more on this, head over to the entry on color.
-Or imagine that you had a scatterplot of old and new data.
-You might make the markers for the old data small and circular, while new data might be larger and an “x”—creating good contrast without color.
+Of course, how you choose your color matters, and if you are interested in learning more on this, head over to the page on color.
+But there are ways to achieve contrast other than color.
+For instance, imagine that you had a scatterplot of old and new data.
+You might make the markers for the old data small and circular, while new data might be larger and an “$\times$”—creating good contrast without color.

 Another, more subtle, usage of contrast is to grey out all the non-data (e.g., axes, titles, and tick labels), as was done in the bar chart above, while keeping the data grey, black, or colored.
 The reason for this is that many websites/journals have white backgrounds, against which black has the highest possible contrast.
 However, you want focus on the data, not the axes!
 By reducing the darkness of the axes, you reduce the contrast with the background, making the data stand out more.
 This is the reason why many modern plotting packages (e.g., ggplot2) use grey axes as a default.
+If you are interested in thinking more about axes, there is a entire page on the design of axes.